kriti-sapra/probaspil_solver/README.md

 - CredalASPIL: `credalaspil.py`
 - Early Stop CredalASPIL: `credalaspil_early_stop.py`

+Each ProbASPIL algorithm has a `BASE_PATH` variable in the file that is defined in find the temporary files.
+Before running an algorithm, make sure this is updated to the path where the probaspil solver is stored.

 The following command would run the ProbASPIL algorithm with the default parameters.

 ```